jeremyButtler/bioTools/README.md

     - slower than striped watermans
     - Watermans are a dime a dozen
     - works on linux and plan9
+  - binSam (project nees a name):
+    - splits reads in a sam file by reference
+    - has some support for identifying refseq accession numbers belonging to the same assembly
   - filtsam (freezeTB):
     - filter sam files by flag, length, median/mean q-scores, and coordinates